rasalt/mainframe/README.rst

 ============

 Mainframe Reader plugin is a source plugin for Hydrator that can read EBCDIC data format.
 It uses JRecord and Cobol copy book input format to read mainframe data.
 To use the plugin the binary mainframe file and the copybook is needed.
-Various EBCDIC CCSIDs (Coded Character Set Identifiers) are supported.
+Various EBCDIC CCSIDs (Coded Character Set Identifiers) are supported:
  - EBCDIC US (CCSID 037)
  - EBCDIC Germany (CCSID 237)
  - EBCDIC-Arabic (CCSID 420)